jaops-space/yamcs-quickstart/README.md

 The packets are a bit artificial and include a mixture of HK and accessory data.

+## Other useful generation of simulated data

+Generate test images in a Yamcs bucket (image number and image url are available as Yamcs parameters):

+    python ./simulator/generate_images.py

 ## Telecommanding

 This project defines a few example CCSDS telecommands.
 They are sent to UDP port 10025.
 The simulator.py script listens to this port.
 Commands have no side effects.
 The script will only count them.

 ## Bundling